 Figure 10.
-Classification: Accuracy of BiLSTM with early stopping

-Therefore, the BiLSTM is a great tool for text classification because of its capacity to eliminate unnecessary information while simultaneously retaining the order in which events occurred.
-Figure 8 depicts the BiLSTM confusion matrix, showing that 252 persons have been appropriately identified as survivors.
+Classification: Accuracy of BiLSTM with early stopping that 252 persons have been appropriately identified as survivors.
 Then, FP and FN reflect the number of unexpected values, while TN, the 168th element of the diagonal, indicates human casualties.
-Figure 9 depicts the BiLSTM accuracy curve, revealing that the proposed model reaches 98.51% accuracy at epoch 10, and thereafter it oscillates up to epoch 100; hence, we use early stopping on our model, as shown in Figure 10, which clearly demonstrates how our model performs on textual data.
+In the figure 9 depicts the BiLSTM accuracy curve reveals that the proposed model reaches 98.51% accuracy at epoch 10, and thereafter it oscillates up to epoch 100; hence, we use early stopping on our model, as shown in Figure 10, which clearly demonstrates how our model performs on textual data.